datacamp/community-courses-intro-to-data.world-in-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:943dd4c4ef
 ## Accessing the data

 Now that you know how to load a dataset object, you'll have access to three properties that let you access the data: `raw_data`, `tables`, and `dataframes`.

-Each returns a dictionary of values, just in different formats: `bytes`, `list` and `pandas.DataFrame`, respectively.
+Each of these returns a dictionary of values, just in different formats: `bytes`, `list` and `pandas.DataFrame` objects, respectively.
+Use what makes sense for your use case, but note that not all files within a dataset on data.world are tabular, and therefore would only be returned with the `raw_data` response.

+Let's practice creating a dataframe from a specific table in our dataset.
+Note that `datadotworld` is already imported and the `dataset` variable has been created with `load_dataset`:

 *** =instructions
 - Use the `dataframes` property to assign the `alderman_votes` table to the variable `votes_dataframe`.